antonyerm/NET-Basics/README.md

 ## Optional modules
 ### 15 HTTP Fundamentals
 Implement HTTP Listener and HTTP Client and make them send data in response body, header and through a cookie.
+### 16 JS Basics
+Implement some basic string and array operations in JS.